ReduceRightDave/forgotJS/README.md

 'use strict' for individuals functions, or for a whole module in Node. */ function goodPractice() {
     'use strict';
-    //Things like: implicit global variables are disallowed -see later }
+    //Things like: implicit global variables are disallowed }
 ```